RoomRoster/omnipay-payrix/README.md

 **Payrix driver for the Omnipay PHP payment processing library**

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP.
-This package implements Stripe support for Omnipay.
+This package implements Payrix support for Omnipay.

 ## Installation